JSON Schema Specifications

 A. Local Content Copy-and-Paste

-When you offer your own JSON Schema in the Local Content: Make sure your JSON schema is correct and the version is draft-07 or before, unfortunately we don't support newer versions yet.
+When you offer your own JSON Schema in the Local Content: Make sure your JSON schema is correct and the version is compatible with draft-07 or before.
+If you use newer version constructs, they will not be supported.
+If your newer version json schema only uses up to draft-07 features, which most schemas do, then it will probably work fine in the Wizard.
 The Semantic Treehouse application applies only basic checking to the schema in Semantic Treehouse.
 Any errors encountered when using the wizard may relate back to errors in the source schema.

 References support